ChrisYGarcia/MakeShift_Instagram_Clone/README.md

 ## Christopher Garcia

-MakeShit Instagram clone powered by React.js
+MakeShift Instagram clone powered by React.js

 I used React.js for the UI framework and material-ui for the CSS framework.
 I installed and used the JavaScript library Axios in order to send Ajax calls to the API.